-Heat oil in large saucepan; add flour and stir until dark brown.
-Add celery, onion and green pepper; continue stirring until tender.
+Heat oil in a large saucepan; add flour and stir until dark brown.
+Add celery, onion, and green pepper; continue stirring until tender.
 Add all remaining ingredients, except chicken, shrimp, and oysters; simmer covered for approximately 45 minutes.
 Add chicken and shellfish; adjust seasonings.
 Simmer ten minutes.
 Serve in large flat bowls over hot rice.
 Yields six to eight servings.

 Mary Belle Smith

 Baton Rouge, LA

 1 meaty ham bone or 1 1/2 pounds ham chunks